memgraph/docs/docs/reference-guide/metadata.md

 and ending state, while the counters are also counting the not permanent changes.

-For example if the query changes and deletes nodes like `CREATE (n) DELETE n;`, then it leaves Memgraph in the same state as before.
+For example if the query creates and deletes nodes like `CREATE (n) DELETE n;`, then it leaves Memgraph in the same state as before.
-The value will be 1 for both `nodes-created` and `nodes-deleted`, but the triggers will not be triggered since there were no changes across the transaction.
+The value will be 1 for both `nodes-created` and `nodes-deleted`, but the triggers will not be triggered since there is no difference between in states before and after the query is executed.

 :::